-“Scientists in Sweden have linked the mass death of seabirds to a special vitamin.”
-This is how the article starts in the Norwegian public service channel NRK in the end of September.
-Among other aspects the article draws attention to ACES research that the lack of thiamine in wild animals can lead to reproductive disorders, declining populations, impaired health and behavioural changes.
+The Norwegian public service channel NRK reported that the population of common eider in Norway has decreased by 30 percent over a ten-year period and wrote that: “Scientists in Sweden have linked the mass death of seabirds to a special vitamin”.
+Among other aspects, the article draws attention to ACES research that the lack of thiamine in wild animals can lead to reproductive disorders, declining populations, impaired health and behavioural changes.

 “This is an important signal.
 In Norway, people have noticed for a long time that blue mussels and bird populations are decreasing along the coast.
 That the Norwegians now draw attention to the phenomenon and seem to want to find out the mechanisms behind, shows that they take it seriously”, says Lennart Balk, Professor at ACES, who has been doing research about thiamine deficiency in wild animals for many years.

-As far as he knows, it is the first time that the team’s research about thiamine deficiency gets this kind of media attention in Norway.
-The nature conservation advisor Martin Eggen from the Norwegian Ornithological Society is one of the interviewed in the article and he says that seabirds are a good indicator of how the ecosystem works.
+As far as he knows, it is the first time that the team’s research about thiamine deficiency gets this kind of public media attention in Norway.

-Lennart Balk at ACES thinks it is positive that the research is highlighted in a neighboring country and that the Norwegians see the obvious risk that there is a corresponding disruption there too.”
+Lennart Balk at ACES thinks it is positive that the researchfield is highlighted, both for the public in a neighboring country, and for the academia.

 “Hopefully, it may lead countries to realize that the necessary resources need to be added to understand the mechanisms and the responsible substances for this very serious chemical disorder in our environment.
 It is a necessary knowledge in order to prevent this impact in the future”, says Lennart Balk.